-Program length may vary depending on schedule.
+Program length may vary depending on student's schedule, ed plan, transfer of credits, and holidays.

-710 Clock Hours

-65.0 Quarter Credit Units
+710 Clock Hours 65.0 Quarter Credit Units

 The CNI College RN to BSN Degree Completion Program (Bachelor of Science Degree in Nursing) courses are delivered online with the exception of a 90-hour community health practicum at a designated clinical site and is designed to provide students with the knowledge and professional nursing skills necessary to assist patients and clients toward an optimal level of health.
 CNI College strives to prepare future BSN Nurses to respond to the growing complexities of the health care delivery system and who are dedicated to the promotion of human flourishing through the provision of ethical, culturally sensitive, and evidence-based nursing practice.
-A societal vision of health and well-being for all people guides the CNI emphasis on preparing morally reflection graduates who are leaders and life-long learners.
+A societal vision of health and well-being for all people guides the CNI emphasis on preparing morally reflection for graduates who are leaders and life-long learners.
 The RN to BSN Degree Completion Program curriculum integrates critical thinking, decision-making, leadership, and management techniques with moral, ethical, and legal principles associated with providing outstanding patient care.